KalessinD/perl_mojox_http_async/README.md

         By default it's equal to 80.
 Sets the port number of remote point.

 ###### slots
         By default it's equal to 5.
-Sets the max amount slots.
+Sets the maximum amount of slots.
         These slot will be filled one by one if required.

 ###### ssl